I love to explore the relationship between the fictional worlds we create for movies, books, games, etc. and the real world.

 That doesn't mean that each has to provide the exact same offensive, defensive, and utility capabilities, only that each must provide the player with some benefit that prevents the player from creating a character that is ineffectual in any one area: offensive, defensive, or utility.

-The result is a collection of skills that each provide some mix of offensive, defensive, and utility functions so that even if all the skills selected by the player are utility functions, they will still receive offensive and defensive capabilities from pursuing them that are more or less equal to players who choose all offensive or defensive capabilities.
+The result is a collection of skills that each provides some mix of offensive, defensive, and utility functions so that even if all the skills selected by the player are utility functions, they will still receive offensive and defensive capabilities from pursuing them that are more or less equal to players who choose all offensive or defensive capabilities.
 In other words, if you're a designer and you want to design a dynamically classed game, you have to make a player who chooses Equipment Upgrade, Identify, and Lockpicking as powerful as a player who chooses Fireball, Heavy Armor, and Lockpicking.
 If you don't, then the player who chooses the first skill set will be at a disadvantage compared to the latter.

 You may feel inclined to object to this kind of design.
 A player who chooses Equipment Upgrade, Identify, and Lockpicking should not be as powerful on the field of battle as a player who chooses Fireball, Heavy Armor, and Lockpicking.
 Your intuitions about the archetypes make this character build seem unlikely, to say the least.
 You can accept the class builds in the simple, statically classed system outlined earlier (warrior, wizard, thief) because they match your intuitions about the archetypes; when those archetypes are dissolved in a classless system, certain combinations of skills no longer make sense, from a gameplay perspective.
-Your first instinct, then, may be to return to a class-based system, either authoritatively, through the implementation of a rigid game mechanic, or rhetorically, by persuading people to voluntarily recreate the archetypes through their skill selections.
+Your first instinct, then, may return to a class-based system, either authoritatively, through the implementation of a rigid game mechanic, or rhetorically, by persuading people to voluntarily recreate the archetypes through their skill selections.

-What we end up with is a stand off: players who are in favor of freedom don't want that freedom curtailed by a statically classed system, or by a combat mechanic that seems unbalanced because they chose to emphasize utility skills over offensive and defensive capabilities; on the other side of the spectrum we have players who don't want those utility functions bolstered to the point that they can serve as replacements for archetypal offensive and defensive capabilities.
-These players are already intelligently choosing offensive and defensive skills that provide them with the ability to master the battlefield; to bolster these skills with utility skills that perform the same function not only makes the game too easy, it is offensive to reason: why should a blacksmith be as powerful on the battlefield as a warrior, the veteran of many battles?
+What we end up with is a standoff: players who are in favor of freedom don't want that freedom curtailed by a statically classed system, or by a combat mechanic that seems unbalanced because they chose to emphasize utility skills over offensive and defensive capabilities; on the other side of the spectrum we have players who don't want those utility functions bolstered to the point that they can serve as replacements for archetypal offensive and defensive capabilities.
+These players are already intelligently choosing offensive and defensive skills that provide them with the ability to master the battlefield; to bolster these skills with utility skills that perform the same function not only makes the game too easy, but it is also offensive to wonder: why should a blacksmith be as powerful on the battlefield as a warrior, the veteran of many battles?
 By buffing utility skills and turning them into combat skills, the amount of meaningful choice is reduced.
 If any combination of skills produces the same results, there is no longer any point in choosing.
 Choosing skills becomes a cosmetic activity, allowing you to role-play different types of characters that are all essentially the same.

 Archetype and Expectation